swstkm/hgt_inference_comparative_study/README.md

 ```
 mamba env create -f mamba_packages.yml
 ```
-I use Mamba since it's faster than using regular Conda but if you use Conda just replace `mamba` with `conda` in the above command.
+If you use Conda instead of Mamba just replace `mamba` with `conda` in the above command.